idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 ## Pressurized Loss of Forced Cooling (PLOFC) Transient

 The Pressurized Loss of Forced Cooling (PLOFC) transient is simulated.
 The sequence of events of the simulated PLOFC is shown in [PLOFC_sequence].
 The model is first simulated until steady-state is achieved.
 At the start of the transient, the reactor is SCRAM and a decay heat curve is used to determine the reactor power level throughout the accident.
 At the same time, the helium flow rate is reduced linearly from the nominal value to zero over 13 seconds.
-During the accident, the pressure boundary is assumed to be intact where the system pressure is able to maintain at 7 MPa.
+During the accident, the pressure boundary is assumed to be intact where the system pressure is maintained at 7 MPa.
 Given the absence of forced flow, decay heat from the core is transferred first to the surrounding reflector, and then the graphite blocks, core barrel, and RPV.
 Heat is ultimately radiated from the outer surface of the RPV to the RCCS panel where it is ultimately removed by the water flow in the RCCS.
 Simultaneously, natural circulation is also established within the core due to density differences of helium at different elevations.

 It should be pointed out that for PLOFC, a reduced primay loop model is used.
 Given that the pump and heat exchanger are essentially unused during the transient, they are removed to reduce the complexity of the model.
 Instead, an inlet boundary condition specifying the helium flow velocity and temperature is prescribed at the inlet of the riser while a pressure boundary condition is specified at the outlet of the hot plenum.